Religion in Iran

+In 2024, Iran was scored zero out of four for religious freedom by Freedom House.
 Christianity, Judaism and Zoroastrianism are officially recognized and protected, and have reserved seats in the Iranian parliament.
 Iran is home to the second largest Jewish community in the Muslim world and the Middle East.
-The two largest non-Muslim religious minorities in Iran are the followers of the Baháʼí Faith and Christianity.
-The Baháʼí community, historically is the largest religious minority group in Iran, has been persecuted during its existence and is not recognized as a faith.
+The three largest non-Muslim religious minorities in Iran are the followers of the Baháʼí Faith, Christianity and Yarsanism.
+Sometime after 1844, the Baháʼí community became the largest religious minority group in Iran; they have been persecuted throughout their existence and are not recognized as a faith by the Iranian government.